KSanders7070/AIRAC_RELEASE_PREP/Understanding CRC GeoJSON.md

 - Default Features
   - A feature within the geojson that defines the properites that will be applied to the other non-default features within the file that does not have overriding properties.
-  - Default Features may be refered to as "isDefaults"
+  - Default Features may be refered to as "isDefaults".
   - Details discussed later in the "Key/Value Assignments - isDefaults (Defaults) Features" section.

 - Default Overrides